Planning your external radiotherapy

 - you might need a full or empty bladder

 - you might need an enema so you have an empty bowel for the scan

 - you might need to hold your breath at certain points during the scan

 - you might need to fast for a few hours before the scan so that you have an empty stomach

 While planning your radiotherapy, your radiographers may make pin point sized tattoo marks on your skin.

 These marks make sure they treat exactly the same area every day.
 They may also highlight the tattoo with pen marks that make it look like a cross.

 Moulds or masks

-You may have to wait a few days or up to 2 weeks before you start treatment.
-During this time the physicists and your radiotherapy doctor decide the final details of your plan.
-Your doctor will plan the areas that need treatment and outline areas to limit the dose or avoid completely.
-They call this contouring.
-Then the physicists and staff called dosimetrists plan the treatment very precisely using advanced computers.
+You might have to wait a few days or up to 3 weeks before you start treatment.
+During this time the physicists and your radiotherapy doctor (clinical oncologist) decide the final details of your plan.